What is hope?

 "You are my hiding place and my shield; I hope in your word."
 Psalm 119:114

 When I was little, every Christmas revolved around one fervent wish: a bright, gleaming scooter.
-I pleaded for it year after year, convinced my mother would one day recognize how completely I needed that scooter—how nothing else could possibly compare.

 Hope & Faith

-Hope is the daring wish we cradle in our hearts, the confident expectation that something good can happen even when we don't yet see it.
-Faith goes a step further: it's the deep‑down assurance that what we asked for will happen.
-Sometimes that assurance settles over me like a quiet knowing—so certain I can practically feel it in my bones.
+Faith goes a step further: it's the deep-down assurance that what we've asked for will come to pass.
+Sometimes that assurance settles over me like a quiet knowing—so certain I can almost feel it in my bones.

 Hope had paired with faith, and faith bore fruit.
 That moment changed my life.

 Still, prayer isn't a magic wand, and Jesus isn't a divine vending machine.
 We don't get everything we ask for; we receive what aligns with His will and wisdom.
 He sifts our requests and grants what is truly best.
-King David modeled this beautifully: he prayed, waited expectantly, and scanned the horizon for God's answer.
-That's how I want to live—hoping, believing, and watching for the moment when heaven's "yes" finally rolls into view.
+King David modeled this beautifully—he prayed, waited expectantly, and scanned the horizon for God's answer.